+YEAR-ROUND WINTER

+Bald Eagle

+Haliaeetus leucocephalus

-- Size: 31-37" (79-94 cm); up to 71/2' wingspan - Male: White head and tail contrast sharply with the dark-brown-to-black body and wings.
-Large, curved yellow bill and yellow feet. - Female: same as male but larger - Juvenile: dark brown with white speckles and spots on the body and wings; gray bill - Nest: massive platform, usually in a tree; female and male build; 1 brood per year - Eggs: 2-3; off-white without markings - Incubation: 34-36 days; female and male incubate - Fledging: 75-90 days; female and male feed the young - Migration: non-migrator to partial in Arkansas - Food: fish, carrion, birds (mainly ducks) - Compare: Black Vulture (p.
-43) is smaller, has a shorter tail, and lacks the adult Bald Eagle's white head and tail.
-Turkey Vulture (p.
-45) is smaller and flies with its two-toned wings held in a V shape, unlike the straight-out wing position of the Bald Eagle.
+Size: 31-37" (79-94 cm); up to 71⁄2' wingspan

+Male: White head and tail contrast sharply with the

+dark-brown-to-black body and wings.
+Large,

+curved yellow bill and yellow feet.

+Female: same as male but larger Juvenile: dark brown with white speckles and spots on the body and wings; gray bill Nest: massive platform, usually in a tree; female and male build; 1 brood per year Eggs: 2-3; off-white without markings Incubation: 34-36 days; female and male incubate Fledging: 75-90 days; female and male feed the young Migration: partial to non-migrator, to southern states Food: fish, carrion, birds (mainly ducks) Compare: The Turkey Vulture (p.
+43) lacks the white head and white tail of adult Bald Eagle.
+Turkey Vulture has two-toned wings and flies with its wings in a V shape, unlike the straight-out wing position of the Eagle.
 Stan's Notes: Nearly became extinct due to DDT poisoning and illegal killing.
 Returns to the same nest each year, adding more sticks and enlarging it to huge proportions, at times up to 1,000 pounds (450 kg).
 In their midair mating ritual, one eagle flips upside down and locks talons with another.
 Both tumble, then break apart to continue flight.
-Not uncommon for juveniles to perform this mating ritual even though they are not yet breeding age.
+Not uncommon for juveniles to perform this mating ritual even though they have not reached breeding age.
+Long-term pair bond but will switch mates when not successful at reproducing.
 Juveniles attain the white head and tail at 4-5 years of age.